xmos/lib_audio_dsp/doc/dsp_components/modules/index.rst

 Each DSP module has been implemented in floating point Python, fixed point int32 Python and fixed point int32 C, with optimisations for xcore.
-Typically the Python and C fixed point implementations are bit exact, allowing for Python prototyping of DSP pipelines.
+The Python and C fixed point implementations aim to be bit exact with each other, allowing for Python prototyping of DSP pipelines.

 .. toctree::
     :maxdepth: 1